arora767287/card_detection/README.md

 Dependencies
 Starting The Code
-How To Scan NRICs (Foreigners' Only)
+How To Scan NRICs (Foreigners' Cards Only).

 ## Dependencies